Resource Library Logo

 John Hattie put it plainly: we want great teachers by design, rather than by chance.
 A school where teacher growth depends on what one coach has managed to create on their own is a school growing by chance.

 That shift changes how teachers receive coaching.
-When the nine practices are named and held inside a shared resource, the coach is a colleague on the same journey.
+When the nine practices are termed inside a shared resource, the coach is a colleague on the same journey.
 The teacher is the expert on their students.
 Together they have a common map and a common language.
-Every conversation goes somewhere specific.
-Every next step is clear.
+Every conversation goes somewhere specific and every next step is clear.

 That is a school growing by design.